 The final piece is the dental restoration which will resemble, feel, and function just like a natural tooth or teeth.
-Dr. Elliott will attach the dental prosthesis once your gums have healed and the implants have fully integrated with the jaw bone.
+Dr. Comeau will attach the dental prosthesis once your gums have healed and the implants have fully integrated with the jaw bone.

 The type you will need depends on the number and location of the missing teeth.
-Dr. Elliott will restore multiple missing teeth with a dental bridge or partial denture.
+Dr. Comeau will restore multiple missing teeth with a dental bridge or partial denture.
 A single missing tooth will be restored with a dental crown.
 If you are missing one or both arches of teeth, she will restore them with a custom made denture.